If Your Sales Team Doesn’t Trust Marketing Data, You Don’t Have a Growth System

 The Trust Deficit Is a Metric Problem, Not a People Problem

 Sales leaders often label marketing data as "fluffy" or "irrelevant to closing deals."
 Marketing teams counter that sales isn't following up on "high-quality leads."
-This classic tension usually gets misdiagnosed as a cultural issue.

-Why Sales Views Marketing Data as "Fluffy"
+Why Sales Distrusts Marketing Data

 The Incompatible Metrics Trap